 The long answer: it depends.
 The amount of sleep each person needs depends on many factors, including age, health, recent physical exertion, and mental activity.
 There is genetic influence, too.
 Some people just need more sleep than others and this runs in families.

-Infants sleep about 16 hours a day, while teenagers need 9 hours on average.
+How much sleep does the average adult need?
 For most adults, 7 to 8 hours a night appears to be the best amount of sleep, although some people may need as few as 5 hours or as many as 10 hours of sleep each day.

-Don’t assume you are at one end of the spectrum unless you have paid close attention to your body.
+While the required amount of sleep ranges for adults between 5 to 10 hours, you shouldn’t assume you are at one end of the spectrum unless you have paid close attention to your body.
 If you are drowsy during the day, even during boring periods, you haven’t had enough sleep the previous night.
 Most people experience a dip in early afternoon – siesta time.
 But if you fall asleep in the afternoons consistently, it means you haven’t had enough sleep at night.

 If you routinely fall asleep within 5 minutes of lying down, you probably have sleep deprivation or a sleep disorder.
 Microsleeps, or very brief episodes of sleep in an otherwise awake person, are another mark of sleep deprivation.
 In many cases, people are not aware that they are experiencing microsleeps.
 Some suspect that the widespread practice of “burning the candle at both ends” among harried workaholics has changed perceptions so much that what is really abnormal sleepiness is now considered normal.

-Finding average sleep times is not straightforward, because individuals are notoriously inaccurate.
-You can’t necessarily believe what people report about how much they slept last night.
+Do people even know how much sleep they are getting?
+No. Unfortunately, individuals are notoriously inaccurate at estimating how much they slept, so you can’t necessarily believe what they report.
 Tests with actigraphy have found that in general people overestimate how much they sleep.

-Only if it impacts your daytime waking life.
+How do you know if you are over- or under-sleeping?
+Realistically, only if it impacts your daytime waking life.